 We had deep conversations about – The perfect bran muffin.
 The best bread for sandwich making.
 Chocolate chips, what brand is best (Guittard).
 And how to properly form and frost a cookie.
 Curt and Shaun have their own special knives they prefer to use while frosting cookies.
 They still hand frost every cookie they sell.
 You have to love a local business that still makes all of their cookies from scratch.

 October = pumpkin cookie season.
-You’ll love Cutler’s recipe.
+You’ll love Cutler’s Pumpkin Chocolate Chip Cookies.
 If you can’t bring yourself to whip up a batch, go see Curt, he’ll sell you a few.

 1 cup butter, softened

 5 cups cake flour*

 1 teaspoons salt

 Preheat oven to 350 degrees.

 Beat butter and sugar together for about 2 minutes or until smooth.
 Add eggs, pumpkin, vanilla and spices.
 Continue beating for about 2 additional minutes.
 Add rest of ingredients to bowl and mix just until flour disappears and all ingredients are combined.